SEAS 2020 CANCELED

-NoVA Outside’s School Environmental Action Showcase (SEAS) is a regional event welcoming students from Alexandria City, Arlington County, Fairfax City/County, Falls Church City, Loudoun County, and Prince William County schools.
+NoVA Outside’s Student Environmental Action Showcase (SEAS) is a regional event welcoming students from Alexandria, Arlington, Fairfax City/County, Falls Church, Loudoun, Prince William, and beyond.

 SEAS brings these students together to amplify youth voice in environmental problem-solving.
 Student presenters, green/eco teams, and classroom groups share their projects reducing waste, conserving energy, improving water quality, and preserving natural habitat in their schoolyards and communities.
-Each year we host as many as 500 student participants from 40 area schools.
+Each year we host student participants from as many as 50 area schools.

-The event is held in partnership with George Mason University’s Potomac Environmental Research and Education Center (PEREC) and with Earth Force, which annually hosts the Virginia Caring for Our Watersheds competition as part of the event.
-In 2017 we also partnered with the Thinkabit Lab at Virginia Tech, affording students an opportunity to tackle environmental problems using programming and sensors.
+The event is held in partnership with George Mason University’s Potomac Environmental Research and Education Center (PEREC) and with Earth Force, which annually hosts the Chesapeake Bay Caring for Our Watersheds competition finals as part of the event.
+We also partner with the Thinkabit Lab at Virginia Tech, affording students an opportunity to tackle environmental problems using programming and sensors.

-Each year SEAS also features an eco-art event.
-In past years these have included a recycled-material mascot contest, a Video Visions exhibition, and last year, a music festival which had students perform using instruments they built out of recycled materials.
+Each year SEAS features an eco-art event.
+In past years these have included a recycled-material mascot contest, a Video Visions exhibition, a photo contest, and a music festival with performances on instruments built from recycled materials.